Inflammation and Weight Gain

 - Alcohol.
 Recent studies suggest that drinking alcoholic beverages in excess can increase inflammation in the intestines.
 While drinking in moderation is thought to have some health benefits, too much alcohol can inflame the lining within the intestines.
 It also inhibits the intestine’s ability to regulate that inflammation, and can result in organ damage.
 Too much drinking also wears away at the intestinal lining, which allows for more harmful bacteria to thrive.
 Also, People who drink heavily may develop problems with bacterial toxins moving out of the colon and into the body.
 This is sometimes called “leaky gut”, which can lead to organ damage.

-If you are tired of struggling with the symptoms of obesity and finding it difficult to lose weight on your own, Expert Surgical can help!
+If you are tired of struggling with the symptoms of obesity and finding it difficult to lose weight on your own, The Bariatric Experts can help!
 We offer Bariatric Surgical procedures and a new Medically Supervised Weight Loss Program.
 We have recently moved to Denton.
-Expert Surgical – The Bariatric Experts is now located in the Medical City Denton Professional Office Building, Suite 203, 3537 South Interstate 35E, Denton, TX 76210.
+The Bariatric Experts is now located in the Medical City Denton Professional Office Building, Suite 203, 3537 South Interstate 35E, Denton, TX 76210.
 Call for an appointment today at 940-387-7599.